-Visualizing Market Share and Age: Tier 3 and the Overvalued Risks
+Visualizing Market Share And Age: Josh Malone and the Tier 3 WR Prospects

 Over the last several years, Jon Moore has done a tremendous job advancing our understanding of the intersection of age and market share receiving production.
 Today, I’ve enlisted Jim Kloet to help present these visualizations for the 2017 class.
 In this post, we’re focusing on Tier Three receiver prospects as reflected in the RotoViz Scouting Index. – Shawn Siegele

 In Part One, we talked about the large gaps in age-adjusted production between first-round busts and second-round hits.
 You’ll be surprised how much older and less productive those first-round misses were.